jddixon/hamt_go/doc/index.md

 or a table with up to `2^w` slots, where w is a small integer.
 The next `w` bits of the hash derived from the key are construed as an index into that table.
-The table grows dynamically as entries are added.
-Whenever there is a collision at a given level, a child table replaces the current entry, and both new and old entries move to the child table, possibly recursing in the process.
+The table grows dynamically to its maximum number of slots as entries are added.
+Whenever there is a
+collision at a given level, a pointer to a new table replaces the current leaf entry, and both new and old entries move to the child table, possibly recursing in the process.